LiveBench/liveswebench-site/src/assets/Report.md

 LiveSWEBench consists of 3 task types, each of which evaluates AI coding assistants at a different level of developer involvement:
 1. Fully agentic tasks, where assistants are given a real-world Github issue and asked to solve it entirely autonomously (similar to [SWE-Bench](https://www.swebench.com/))
 2. Targeted edit tasks, where assistants are told the name of a file to modify and given a more specific but still high-level prompt about the change to make
-3. Autocomplete tasks, where autocomplete assistants are very specifically prompted to generate code at a specific file location
+3. Autocomplete tasks, where autocomplete assistants are prompted to generate code at a specific file location

 These tasks were sourced using utilities from [SWE-Bench](https://www.swebench.com/) to find issue-merged pull request pairs from large, well-maintained Github repositories.
 Our tasks provide a comprehensive evaluation of coding assistants' performance in a variety of contexts.
 Specifically, our tasks are sourced from the following repositories:
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) (JavaScript, TypeScript, React) - an open-source full-stack web development and machine learning curriculum and learning platform